brettski74/Milton/resources/HotplateSetup.md

 nothing particularly special about NC191.
 I know it works, but I suspect that many mid-range, no-clean tacky fluxes from a variety of manufacturers may work well.

+Note that the PCB currently shown in the photos is one of these flux-damaged boards, but I don't have any other bare boards to use for the photos at this point.
+I'll re-shoot the images when I have new boards to set up.
+It may be difficult to see since the images are all video frame-grabs, but if you do notice cracks or crazing in the solder mask or exposed copper traces, this is why.

 ### Step 1.
 Cut the thermal fuse link

 Using the gauge on the side of the bending jig, measure out 50mm of 10AWG solid copper wire.
 If you don't